 The Office of Predegree Advising & Admissions makes all final determinations about program eligibility.

-- 1 economics (microeconomics, economics of business course, or managerial economics) course
+- 1 economics course (microeconomics or managerial economics)

 - 1 organizational behavior course or EXPO 34 Business Rhetoric